mmussett/flogo-extension-generators/generator-docs/docs/how-to-write-a-flogo-activity-extension.md

 Flogo activities follow a simple structure of:

-- Flogo Activity extensions should reside under `extensions/<extensionNameDir>` E.g. zerlog.
+- Flogo Activity extensions should reside under `extensions/<extensionNameDir>` E.g. zerolog.
 - The `<activityPackageDir>` must match the golang package name.

 It is highly recommended that you follow the [naming guidelines](#naming-guidelines)